eclipse-ankaios/ankaios/doc/docs/development/system-tests.md

 6. **Performance Testing:** Assessing the system's response times, resource utilization, and scalability under various load conditions to ensure it can handle expected levels of usage.

-7. **Regression Testing:** System tests often include regression testing to ensure that new features or changes do not introduce new defects or disrupt existing functionality
+7. **Regression Testing:** System tests often include regression testing to ensure that new features or changes do not introduce new defects or disrupt existing functionality.

 ## Robot test framework for system tests